Job Titles - Examples for Your Resume & Job Search

 - Style Advisor could become Retail Sales Associate (clothing store)

-Examples of Proper Use of Job Title in a Resume
+How to Use Job Titles in a Resume

 It’s also wise to consider making small tweaks to your professional titles in the interest of including keywords for an ATS.
 Your indication on which keywords to include will come from the job posting.